kbroman/Paper_DataOrg/manuscript.md

 separate copy of the data file, reduces the risk of contaminating or destroying the raw data in the spreadsheet.

-Murrell [-@murrell2013] contrasts data that is formatted for humans to view by eye with data that is formatted for a computer.
+Murrell [-@murrell2013] contrasts data that are formatted for humans to view by eye with data that are formatted for a computer.
 He provides an extended example of computer code to extract data from a set of files with complex arrangements.
 It is important that data analysts be able to work with such complex data files.
 But if the initial arrangement